Fractional quantum Hall states by Feynman's diagrammatic expansion

 Mathematically, the emergence of the plateau at $\nu=1/3$ appears to be due to a particular structure of singularities in the Taylor series for density or Green's function.
 As $\tilde{\mu}$ is increased towards $\nu=1/3$, the levelling of the curve coincides with a rapid movement of a complex-conjugate pair of apparent singularities with a large positive real part into the circle $|\xi|=1$.
 A further increase of $\tilde{\mu}$ towards half-filling ($\tilde{\mu}=0$) does not shift them significantly.
-However, a sequence of plateaus at odd denominator fractions is expected to emerge with further cooling (beyond that in Fig.~\ref{fig:EOS}), with the next one being at $\nu = 2/5$, since its gap is estimated at a half of that at $\nu = 1/3$ \cite{Jain1997}.
-We can thus conjecture that the $\nu = 2/5$ state could be due an additional pair of singularities approaching $|\xi|=1$ from the positive side of the real axis on top of the structure defined by the $1/3$ state in the range $1/3 < \nu \leq 1/2$, and to capture it reliably evaluation of the series to a higher order with similar error bars ($\lesssim 1\%$) would be required.
-This potential hierarchy in the singularity structure could resemble the hierarchy of the underlying charge fractionalisation \cite{Haldane1983,Halperin1983,Halperin1984}.
+However, a sequence of plateaus at odd denominator fractions is expected to emerge with further cooling (beyond that in Fig.~\ref{fig:EOS}), with the next one at $\nu = 2/5$, since its gap is estimated at a half the $\nu = 1/3$ gap \cite{Jain1997}.
+We thus conjecture that the emergence of the $\nu = 2/5$ state is caused by an additional pair of singularities approaching $|\xi|=1$ from the positive side of the real axis on top of the structure defined by the $1/3$ state in the range $1/3 < \nu \leq 1/2$, and to capture it reliably evaluation of the series to a higher order with similar error bars ($\lesssim 1\%$) would be required.